lelisiario/IsItHotYet-/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city

+You want to check the weather in your area without the annoying ads?
+Are you going on a trip and want to know what the weather is like in the destination?
+This app is for you!
+Give it a shot!

 ![Screencap of Weather Dashboard] (./assets/images/WeatherDashboard.png) Link to Repo: https://github.com/lelisiario/IsItHotYet- Link to deployed site: https://lelisiario.github.io/IsItHotYet-/